THE-REFORMERS-FOUNDATIONS/HUMAN-AGENTS/README.md

 # TRANSHUMAN-AGENTS
-Human metamathematicians in charge of 4D LÖCKLEDGER Blockchain control, not machines.
+Human metamathematicians and transhuaman in charge of 4D LÖCKLEDGER Blockchain control, not machines.